ThomasPlunkett/13-HW-ORM-E-Commerce-Back-End/README.md

 ## *Questions*
-For any questions or for support, please contact me at: (email) or (username) on GitHub.
+For any questions or for support, please contact me at: thomas.plunkett.music@gmail.com or ThomasPlunkett on GitHub.